-For measuring the safety brake output voltage, B+ and B- should be connected to the voltmeter.
+For measuring the safety brake output voltage, B+ and B- must be connected to the voltmeter.
 Measuring the voltage between B+ and GND or B- and +V In will result in a wrong value.

 The brake or a similar electrical load has to be connected to the brake outputs when measuring the output voltage.
 Without a load, the multimeter will show an incorrect input DC voltage.